 3. Château de Chambord, France

 Château de Chambord has French Renaissance architecture in a country setting.
 Combining French medieval forms with Renaissance styling and construction techniques, the Château de Chambord is one of the most recognizable buildings in France.
 King François I commissioned the magnificent retreat in 1519.
 Construction continued throughout his life to 1547, and technically it has never been completed.
 However, descending the Château’s double-helix staircase into the Grand Hall, it’s hard to imagine how it could be improved.

 4. Prague Castle, Czech Republic

 Prague Castle is the pride of Bohemia and the largest ancient castle in the world.
-It is the embodiment of European architectural history, housing the Gothic St. Vitus Cathedral, Romanesque Basilica of St. George, and several palaces, gardens, and defense towers in Baroque and Renaissance styles.
+It is the embodiment of European architectural history, housing the Gothic St. Vitus Cathedral, the Romanesque Basilica of St. George, and several palaces, gardens, and defense towers in Baroque and Renaissance styles.
 Most of the castle areas are open to tourists.
-However, the castle is still the region’s seat of power, serving as the office and residence for the President of the Czech Republic.
+However, it is still the region’s seat of power, serving as the office and residence of the President of the Czech Republic.

 5. Stolzenfels Castle, Germany

 Stolzenfels Castle is an icon of the Upper Middle Rhine region.
 It is difficult to pinpoint a single castle to visit along Germany’s castle-lined Rhine River, but Schloss Stolzenfels stands out in the heart of the 65 km stretch now recognized as a UNESCO World Heritage site.
 Located near the town of Koblenz, and constructed in the 13th century, it had fallen into ruin before Prussian Crown Prince Frederick William revived it in 1823.
 A thorough revitalization was completed in 2011.
 There are no English-language tours, but the decorations are beautiful and the view of the river is unparalleled.